loggicat/Loggicat-Cloud-Wiki/README.md

 - **Builtin rules** :
 Pre-defined rules created by Loggicat Engine, users can choose to enable/disable builtin rules.<br />
 Builtin rules can be found in "Manage Security Rules" -> "Built-in Security Rules".
-- **Custom rules** : When the token/secret you are using is not in the builtin rules, users should reach out to us using the "Contact us" button in the builtin rules tab.
+- **Custom rules** : When the token/secret you are using is not in the builtin rules, users should reach out to us using the "Contact us" button in the builtin rules tab. <br />
 Before new rules are created, users can choose to create some temporary regex rules in "Manage Security Rules" -> Custom Security Rules".<br />
 To create such rules, simply create the "Add a new rule" button.
 <img src="https://github.com/loggicat/Loggicat-Cloud-Wiki/blob/main/public/customrules1.PNG" height="250" />
 In order to create a custom rule, a name and a keyword must be given, keyword can be regex or just simply a string, the input text is for users to validate the keyword works as expected.